BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 module.exports = MessageItemViewModel;
 ```

-*Heads Up!
-There's a bug in BRJS here which means you need to restart the development server.
-for this new file to be picked up.
-So, kill the existing server process and restart using `./brjs serve`*

 ### Loop over the messages Array and Show the Message Data

 In order to do this you'll need to remove the fake data and update the view definition (`view.html`) with an